prometheus/prometheus/discovery/README.md

 This directory contains the service discovery (SD) component of Prometheus.

-There is currently a moratorium on new service discovery mechanisms being added to Prometheus due to a lack of developer capacity.
-In the meantime `file_sd` remains available.

 ## Design of a Prometheus SD

 There are many requests to add new SDs to Prometheus, this section looks at